galexandrade/herodev-io/content/blog/understanding-css-specificity-rules.md

 As you can see, the last two items in the table are `inline styles` and the `!important` statement.
 They are skipping all that hierarchy that CSS defines and are going straight to the front of the queue.

+It is also worth noting that universal selector (`*,+,~s` ) and combinators do not increase specificity, that is why the first item on the table has score 0-0-0.

+The same happens with the negation selector (`:not(x)`) which has no value, but the argument it takes has value.

 # Conclusion

 Using `!important` is much like using a nuclear explosion to stop the foxes from killing your chickens.
 Yes, the foxes will be killed, but so will the chickens.
 And the neighbourhood.
 It also makes debugging your CSS a nightmare (from personal, empirical, experience).